I’ve written a lot of code over the years. Some of it is good.

 (Note: this is quite old.
 I don’t know if the Contentful UI extension API has changed.
 I’m told it still worked as of 2018.)

-I was heavily involved in the Wyam project for a time.
+I was heavily involved in the Wyam project for a time (now called Statiq, I believe).
 I wrote several modules for it:

 - ReadApplicationInput: Reads data piped in from the command line